bialet/bialet/docs/reference.md

 Returns a specific part of the request route.
 - `pos`: The position of the route segment.

+### file(name)
+Fetches a file from the database based on its name and returns it as a `File` object if found.
+If the file is not found, returns `null`.
+- `name`: The name of the file to retrieve.

 ## Response
 A class to construct and manage HTTP responses, including setting headers, cookies, and the response body.